-What marketing materials will you need
+What marketing materials will you need?

 Do you have a collateral system to promote your organization to current and prospective customers?
-Consider items such as, but not limited to, stationery system, brochures, catalogs, and website.
+Consider items such as, but not limited to, stationery system, brochures, catalogs, and websites.
 If you already have marketing materials currently being used, identify what needs to be created or updated in this section of your marketing plan.

 Develop your promotions strategy